-Hence, the Orient’s search for universal formulas describing balance, harmony, or equilibrium: For example, in Chinese philosophy, the two lines in Chinese 二 (er, two) mean weight and counterpoise.
-Similarly, we find 入入 (ru-ru, enter-enter) meaning equal weight on both sides, 巾 (liang, equilibrium) representing scales in equilibrium (Wieger, 1965), or 阴阳 (yin and yang) meaning two opposing but complementary primal forces.
-There are also Japanese ぜん (禅, zen) and 空 (śūnyata, emptiness) meaning everything is interrelated.
-In India we find seva-nagri (the universe and I are one and the same) and tat tvam asi (thou art that) meaning that the soul is part of the universal reality.
+Henceforth, the Orient’s search for universal formulas describing balance, harmony or equilibrium: for example, in Chinese philosophy, the two lines in Chinese 二 (er, two) meaning weight and counterpoise.
+Similarly, we find 入入 (ru-ru, enter-enter) meaning equal weight on both sides, 巾 (liang, equilibrium) representing scales in equilibrium (Wieger, 1965), or 阴阳 (yin and yang) meaning two primal opposing but complementary forces.
+There are also Japanese ぜん (禅, Zen) and 空 (śūnyata, emptiness) meaning everything is inter-related; inIndiawe find seva-nagri (the universe and I are one and the same) and tat tvam asi (thou art that) meaning that the soul is part of the universal reality.

-In inductive reasoning, one induces the universal ‘all things are one’ from the particular ‘all things’ that are ‘observed.’
+In inductive reasoning, one induces the universal “all things are one” from the particular “all things” that are “observed”.
 The conclusion may be sound, but cannot be certain.

 In the Abhidarma Sutra (The Higher Teachings of Buddha) of the Tipitaka (c.
-100 BC), Lord Buddha says there is no ‘person,’ ‘individual,’ or ‘I’ in reality – it is all one ‘Ultimate Truth’ (Tipitaka, 2008).
+100 BC), Lord Buddha’s says there is no ‘person’, ‘individual’ or ‘I’ in reality – it is all but one ‘Ultimate Truth’ (Tipitaka, 2008).
 Nagarjuna (c.
-200), writer of the Madhyamika-karika, adds: To attain Nirvana is to achieve ‘absolute emptiness’ (Bapat, 1956).
-For D. T. Suzuki (鈴木 大拙, 1870-1966) ‘Zen’ is about the ‘Ultimate Nothingness’ (Suzuki, 1994).
+200 AD), writer of the Madhyamika-karika, adds: To attain Nirvana is to achieve ‘absolute emptiness’ (Bapat, 1956); For D. T. Suzuki [鈴木 大拙] (1870-1966) ‘Zen’ is about the ‘Ultimate Nothingness’ (Suzuki, 1994).
 In Hinduism, the great epic Mahabharata (c.
-600 BC-AD 400) reads: “Yad ihasti tad anyatra yan nehasti na tat kvachit” or “What is found here, can be found elsewhere.
-What is not found here will not be found elsewhere” (Mahabharata, 2009).
-In the Bhagavadgita (ca. 150 BC),Krishna says to Arjuna: “Mamaivamsho jiva-loke jiva-bhutah sanatanah” (“The living entities in this conditional world are my fragmental parts, and they are eternal”) (Bhagavadgita, 2008).
+600 BC-400 AD) reads: “Yad ihasti tad anyatra yan nehasti na tat kvachit” or “What is found here, can be found elsewhere.
+What is not found here, will not be found elsewhere” (Mahabharata, 2008).
+In the Bhagavadgita (ca. 150 BC),Krishna says to Arjuna: “Mamaivamsho jiva-loke jiva-bhutah sanatanah” (The living entities in this conditional world are My fragmental parts, and they are eternal) (Bhagavadgita, 2008).

 In the Book of Changes (I Ching, 易经; c.
 1050-256 BC) ‘One’ is the supreme ultimate.
 In the Dao De Jing (道德经, c.
-600 BC), Lao Zi (老子) says “一生二，二生三，三生万物” (“One gives birth to two, two gives birth to three, three gives birth to all things”) (Lao Zi, 42).
-Confucius, too, discovered the oneness of heaven (天, tian) and man (人, ren) and rejoiced: “五十而知天命” (“At fifty I understood the decrees of heaven”), and later: “天生德于予” (“Heaven produced that virtue in me”) (Confucius, Lun Yu, 2;4, 7;23).
-We find similar notions in The Book of Mencius: “尽其心者，知其性也； 知其性则知天矣” (“If you fully explore your mind, you will know your nature.
-If you know your nature, you know heaven”) (Mencius, 7A.1), Dong Zhongshu: ”天人之际，合而为一” (“Heaven and men are a unit; they form the one”) (Dong, 13;56), and Lao Zi again: “人法也，地法天，天法道，道法自然” (“Man takes his law from the Earth; the Earth takes its law from Heaven; Heaven takes its law from the Dao.
-The law of the Dao is its being what it is”) (Lao Zi, 25).
+600 BC), Laozi [老子] says “一生二，二生三，三生万物” (One gives birth to two, two gives birth to three, three gives birth to all things) (Laozi, 42).
+Confucius, too, discovered the oneness of heaven (天, tian) and man (人, ren) and rejoiced: “五十而知天命” (At fifty I understood the decrees of heaven), and later: “天生德于予” (Heaven produced that virtue in me) (Confucius, Lun Yu, 2;4, 7;23) We find similar notions in The Book of Mencius: “尽其心者，知其性也； 知其性则知天矣” (If you fully explore your mind, you will know your nature.
+If you know your nature, you know heaven) (Mencius, 7A.1), Dong Zhongshu: ”天人之际，合而为一“ (Heaven and men are a unit, they form the one) (Dong, 13;56) and Laozi again: “人法也，地法天，天法道，道法自然” (Man takes his law from the Earth; the Earth takes its law from Heaven; Heaven takes its law from the Tao.
+The law of the Tao is its being what it is) (Laozi, 25).

 We firmly believe, no matter how long it requires, the day will be with us when universal peace and the world of oneness will finally come true.
 (Ji Xianlin, 1996)

 The West, on the other hand, separates God and the world.
 After all, we are not Him, but created by Him:

-Accordingly, in Western classrooms we teach an analytical ‘concrete reality’ based on conditioned textual analysis and interpretation of the world, rather than a holistic ‘absolute reality.’
+Accordingly, in Western classrooms we teach an analytic ‘concrete reality’ based on conditioned textual analysis and interpretation of the world, rather than a holistic ‘absolute reality’.
 Some examples of major works of analytical reasoning are Euclid’s Elements (c.
-300 BC), Kant’s Copernican Revolution (1787), Darwin’s theory of evolution (1859), Einstein’s Logic of Continuity (1905), or Smith’s The Wealth of the Nations (1776), the underlying deductive principle (as old as the Greeks themselves) being that:
+300 BC), Kant’s Copernican revolution (1787), Darwin’s Theory of Evolution (1859), Einstein’s Logic of continuity (1905), or Smith’s The Wealth of the Nations (1776), the underlying deductive principle (as old as the Greeks themselves) being that:

 A world thus described by deductive reasoning reaches new conclusions from previously known facts ad infinitum.
-A world by inductive reasoning, on the other hand, allocates relations to recurring phenomenal patterns.
-We may call the former a “string of cause and effect,” whereas in the latter we see a “puzzle made of its parts.”
+A world by inductive reasoning on the other hand allocates relations to recurring phenomenal patterns.
+We may call the former a “string of cause and effect”, whereas in the latter we see a “puzzle made of its parts”.

-In La Route de la Soie Aly Mazahéri quoted this ancient Persian and Arab saying from the Sassanian Dynasty (226-c.
-640):
+In ‘La Route de la Soie’ Aly Mazahéri quoted this ancient Persian and Arab saying from the Sassanian Dynasty (226-c.
+640 AD):